dotnet-foundation/website/input/about/election/campaign-2022/jeffrey-chilberto.md

 ## Why I'm Running

-I want to contribute to the .NET Foundation in its support of the .NET community.
-As I have based a large portion of my career in .NET, I want to contribute back to the community by helping others to either start using .NET or to progress their projects.
-The .NET Foundation has an important role in supporting both user groups and individuals to build their skills as well as to feel they are part of something bigger.
-In other words, a community.
+As a large portion of my career has focussed around .NET applications and tools, I want to contribute back by helping others to either start using .NET, progress their understanding, or support those advocating such a versatile and powerful language.
+The .NET Foundation has an important role in supporting both groups and individuals as well as the great projects of the .Net Foundation.

 I believe that my varied background will bring several aspects to the .NET Foundation.
 Though not essential to being a member of the committee, I have a strong technical background in developing .NET solutions.
 I am involved with New Zealand based initiatives to get young people coding including [Kiwi Game Dev](https://kgd.nz) and [Code Club Aotearoa](https://codeclub.nz/), as well not so young developers with the [New Zealand Game Developers Association](https://nzgda.com/).
 This provides me with both an understanding of the professional business developer as well as the hobbyist or someone new to .NET.